Account Number : 63245268

 Safety

 - Most national governments provide regularly updated foreign travel advice on safety issues involved with international travel.
 We recommend that you check your government's advice for their latest travel information before departure and ensure that your travel insurance covers you for all destinations and activities on your trip.
 Please refer to our website's safety page for links to major travel advisories and updates on safety issues affecting our trips here: We strongly recommend the use of a neck wallet or money belt while travelling, for the safe-keeping of your passport, flight tickets, cash and other valuable items.
 Leave your jewellery at home - you won't need it while travelling.
 Many of our hotels have safety deposit boxes, which is the most secure way of storing your valuables.
 A lock is recommended for securing your luggage.
-Your leader will accompany you on all included activities, however, during your trip you'll have some free time to pursue your own interests or relax and take it easy.
-While your leader will assist you with the available options in a given location, please note that any optional activities you undertake are not part of your Intrepid itinerary, and Intrepid makes no representations about the safety of the activity or the standard of the operators running them.
+Your group leader or local representative will accompany you on all included activities, however, during your trip you'll have some free time to pursue your own interests or relax and take it easy.
+While your group leader or local representative will assist you with the available options in a given location, please note that any optional activities you undertake are not part of your Intrepid itinerary, and Intrepid makes no representations about the safety of the activity or the standard of the operators running them.
 Please use your own good judgement when selecting an activity in your free time.
-Please also note that your Leader has the authority to amend or cancel any part of the trip itinerary if it's deemed necessary due to safety concerns.
+Please also note that your group leader or local representative has the authority to amend or cancel any part of the trip itinerary if it's deemed necessary due to safety concerns.
 Intrepid's operational safety policies can be viewed on our website at the link below.
 We recommend that you take a moment to read through this information before travelling, and would appreciate any feedback on how safety is being managed on our trips.

-- LIFE JACKETS During this trip we have various boat, ferries and speedboat rides, life jackets are compulsory by law and we require you to wear them.
+- JACKETS During this trip we have various boat, ferries and speedboat rides, life jackets are compulsory by law and we require you to wear them.

 - WATER SAFETY: Please take care when taking part in any activities in the ocean, river or open water, where waves and currents can be unpredictable.
 It's expected that anyone taking part in water activities is able to swim and have experience in open water.
 All swimmers should seek local advice before entering the water.